 The NHS Constitution will also make sure that no government can change the way the NHS works without getting the approval of staff, patients and the public.
 The constitution is a promise that the NHS will always be there for you.

-National service frameworks (NSFs) and strategies set clear quality requirements for care.
+National outcomes frameworks set clear quality requirements for care.
 These are based on the best available evidence of what treatments and services work most effectively for patients.

 One of the main strengths of each strategy is that it is inclusive, having been developed in partnership with health professionals, patients, carers, health service managers, voluntary agencies and other experts.